harryboiz/sui-move-bootcamp/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Requesting a Feature or Improvement
 about: "For feature requests.
-Please search for existing issues first.
-Also see CONTRIBUTING."
+Please search for existing issues first."
 title: ''
-labels: Feedback, Feature
+labels: feat
 assignees: ''

 ---